mikethreels/capstone-project/README.md

 # capstone-project

+In this project, we build a an online shop using HTML & CSS. the project is repsonsive on mobile view will be visible under 768px and laptop view will be visible above 768px, there are 2 pages, the first is the home page and the second is the search result page which will open after clicking the search button.
-Online Shop: HTML & CSS Capstone Project is based on an online shop for electronics.
+This HTML & CSS Capstone Project is based on an online shop for electronics.
 Following the desing of [ZATTIX](https://www.behance.net/gallery/24796463/ZATTIX) (by Mohammed Awad).

 ![screenshot](./images/app-screenshot.png)